Petre Roman: During the Romanian Revolution

-Petre Roman was heavily involved in the Romanian Revolution of 1989 as a member of the National Salvation Front (FSN), both as a revolutionary and as a leading political figure.
+Petre Roman was heavily involved in the Romanian Revolution of December 1989 as a member of the National Salvation Front (FSN), both as a revolutionary and as a leading political figure.
 Given that the revolution was led by politicians united not by a cohesive ideology, but by resentment towards the Ceaușescu regime, in-fighting soon began, especially between its leaders, namely, centre-left liberal Dumitru Mazilu, who wished to instill capitalism, and neo-communist Ion Iliescu, who wanted to keep communism/hard line socialism, but remove Ceaușescu.

 As a left-wing socialist, Petre Roman was largely the middle ground between the world-views of his colleagues, as he wanted to replace the Marxist view of socialism as a transitory stage with a more democratic understanding of socialism.

 Revolutionary activity

-Petre Roman participated directly in the Romanian Revolution forming a barricade in the centre of Bucharest from the days of 21 and 22 December.
+Petre Roman participated directly in the Romanian Revolution, forming a barricade in the centre of Bucharest from the days of 21 and 22 December.
 On 22 December 1989, Petre Roman spoke from the balcony of the headquarters of the Central Committee against the Ceaușescu regime, the first public demonstration of its kind.

 On 22 December, he became a member of the Provisional Council of the National Salvation Front (CPFSN) established for the coordination of the revolutionary process and the establishment of democracy once the revolution had concluded.

-Prime Minister
+Prime minister

-On 26 December 1989, Roman was appointed as provisional Prime Minister of the provisional FSN government.
+On 26 December 1989, Roman was appointed as the acting/ad interim Prime Minister of the provisional FSN government.
 At the 20 May 1990 elections–the first free elections held in the country in 53 years and colloquially known as the "Blindman's Sunday" (Duminica orbului)–he was elected as a deputy from Bucharest on the FSN list.

-Shortly afterwards, then President Iliescu designated him once more as Prime Minister on 20 June.
-He was formally confirmed in office by the newly elected legislature of the parliament on 28 June and his governing program was subsequently approved unanimously.
+Shortly afterwards, then president Iliescu designated him once more as prime minister on 20 June 1990.
+He was formally confirmed in office by the newly elected legislature of the parliament on 28 June 1990 and his governing program was subsequently approved unanimously.
+He was the head of government of three cabinets between 1989 and 1991, as follows: Roman I cabinet, Roman II cabinet, and Roman III cabinet.
+He was succeeded by Theodor Stolojan in October 1991, after the September 1991 Mineriad.